The localization spectral sequence in the motivic setting: Triangulated derivators

 \subsubsection{Monoidal structure}

 The triangulated derivators that we will deal with all have a unital symmetric monoidal structure in the sense of \cite[\S 2.1.6]{ayoubPhD1}.
-This means that for every finite poset $P$ the triangulated category $\DM(P)$ is endowed with the structure of a unital symmetric monoidal triangulated category such that for every morphism $f:P\to Q$ the functor $f^*:\DM(Q)\to \DM(P)$ is a unital symmetric monoidal functor.
+This means that for every finite poset $P$ the triangulated category $\DM(P)$ is endowed with the structure of a unital symmetric monoidal triangulated category and that for every morphism $f:P\to Q$ the functor $f^*:\DM(Q)\to \DM(P)$ is endowed with the structure of a unital symmetric monoidal functor.
 The triangulated derivator $\DM_{\KMMod}$ of the abelian category $\KMMod$ is symmetric monoidal.

 Let $\DM$ be a unital symmetric monoidal derivator.
 Then we have, for every morphism of finite posets $f:P\to Q$ and for $\F\in \DM(P)$, $\G\in \DM(Q)$, a natural morphism

 It is obtained as the composition $\G \otimes f_*\F \to f_*f^*(\G \otimes f_*\F) \stackrel\sim\to f_*(f^*\G \otimes f^*f_*\F) \to f_*(f^*\G \otimes \F)$, where the first and last steps involve the unit and the counit of the adjunction, and the middle step uses that $f^*$ is monoidal.
 In the same way, we have a natural morphism